Chapter Thirty-Six Temptation

 “Will we wake her?”

 “Probably.
 She’s never really slept soundly.
 Insomnia.
 And dreams.
-Sometimes though.
-She can be a real bed hog.”
+She can also be a real bed hog.”

 There was a long pause.
 Ali sighed: “Yes.
 The rest you’ll have to get from her.
 I won’t divulge her confidences.”
 A kiss exchanged: “She’ll let you in.
 I know it.
 Please keep trying.
 She’s worth it.”
 And the kiss escalated with hushed whispers I couldn’t hear and an escalation in desires I tried not crave.
 They exited up the stairs to Ali’s room and I was left bereft and longing to follow.
 For so many reasons I couldn’t quite understand.